ni/nimi-python/docs/nirfsg/class.rst

     .. py:method:: allocate_arb_waveform(waveform_name, size_in_samples)

             Allocates onboard memory space for the arbitrary waveform.
 Use this method to specify the total size of a waveform before writing the data.
-Use this method only if you are calling the :py:meth:`nirfsg.Session.write_arb_waveform` method multiple times to write a large waveform in smaller blocks.
+Use this method only if you are calling the :py:meth:`nirfsg.Session.WriteArbWaveform` method multiple times to write a large waveform in smaller blocks.
 The NI-RFSG device must be in the Configuration state before you call this method.

+            .. note:: One or more of the referenced methods are not in the Python API for this driver.